 - Developmental skills courses do not count towards the hours needed to fulfill either general education requirements or the 60 SH outside of the major requirement.
 Developmental skills courses are non-credit, basic skills classes for students who demonstrate skill deficiencies in writing in English, mathematics, or reading as determined by placement examinations.

-Once a student has been accepted to WSSU, the registrar determines credits that can transfer.
-Advisors in University College and Life Long Learning (UCaLL) look at the transferred courses and determine what courses meet a WSSU Area of Knowledge.
-Students work with their academic advisors to distribute any remaining transferred courses relative to the General Education framework or the major.
+Once a student has been accepted to WSSU, the Registrar determines credits that can transfer.
+Academic Advisors in University College and Lifelong Learning (UCaLL) review the transferred courses and credits and determine what courses align with a WSSU Area of Knowledge.
+Academic advisors also determine if any remaining credits align with courses in the major or serve as additional General Education hours.